Bluetooth Mesh: Light dimmer and scene selector

 Configuring models

-See Configuring mesh models using the nRF Mesh mobile app for details on how to configure the mesh models with the nRF Mesh mobile app.
+See Configuring Bluetooth Mesh models using the nRF Mesh mobile app for details on how to configure the mesh models with the nRF Mesh mobile app.

 Configure the first element on the Mesh Light Dimmer node: